manatee-project/manatee/README.md

 project_id="you project id"      # gcp project id project_number="1310xxxx092"     # gcp project number
-region=""                        # the region that the resources created in
+region=""                        # the region that the resources created in zone=""                          # the zone that the resources created in
 ```

 ### Preparing resources